 Classes are filled on a first come, first serve basis.
 We reserve the right to change the schedule due to full enrollment or lack of enrollment.
 We also reserve the right to dismiss any student who does not display appropriate behavior or shows disrespect to any faculty or staff member of The Ballet Workshop.

-Students are expected to arrive to the studio early so they are dressed and ready to enter class ON TIME.
+Students are expected to arrive to the studio dressed and ready to enter class ON TIME.
 Students coming into class late disrupt student concentration.
 If you arrive late please sit on the bench until your instructor invites you to join class.
 Any student arriving more than ten (10) minutes late will not be allowed to take class and may be asked to sit, observe and take notes.
 If you are going to be late please call the office.

 Weekly attendance is expected.
 Every week new movements and concepts may be introduced.
 Students will fall behind and feel frustrated if they miss class.
 Their technique will not progress the way it would with consistent attendance.
 Students whose attendance is not consistent will have difficulty maintaining the standards required in our classes.